2018ik/2018ik.github.io/_wiki/trinity.markdown

 ## Background

-The Divine Trinity is God Himself: the Father, the Son, and the Spirit which have coexisted simultaneously from eternity to eternity.
+The **Divine Trinity** or Triune God is God Himself: the Father, the Son, and the Spirit which have coexisted simultaneously from eternity to eternity.
 The Father, Son, and Spirit are all the same God (1 Pet.
 1:2; Heb 1:8; Acts 5:3-4), as God is only one (1 Cor.
 8:4; Isa 45:5), yet also three.
-This is a mystery which we cannot understand with our mind.
-Actually, the purpose of the Divine Trinity is not for human understanding, but for the dispensing of God into man as life.
+This is a mystery which cannot be fully understand with by man.
+Only the Father fully knows the Son and vice versa (Matt.
+11:27).
+But actually, God is triune not for human understanding, but for the dispensing of Himself into man as life that the Body of Christ may be built up as His expression and enlargement.

 ## Biblical  Basis